-- Choose your budget: After deciding to buy a bike, you should first choose your budget limit.
-The amount of money that you can spend on your bike greatly determines the choice of bike.
-Say for example your budget is minimum Rs.30,000 and a maximum of Rs.40,000.
-First list out all the bikes which fits your budget.
-Say there are 10 bikes which fits your spending limit.
+- Choose your budget: After firming up your decision to buy a new bike, you should first choose your budget and set a limit.
+The amount of money that you can spend on your bike will help you narrow down on your options.
+Say for example your budget is set at Rs 70,000 and the maximum you can stretch it is uptil Rs 85,000.
+Once this this done, list out all the bikes that fit your budget.
+Say there are 10 bikes which are available within your set limits.

 - Eliminate what you don’t want: Now instead of choosing the one you like, first eliminate the bikes that you don’t like.
-For example, out of the 10 bikes that you have listed, you may not want to buy bikes of some company, strike that out.
-You may not like the looks of some bikes, again eliminate them.
-Bring down the list to some 3 – 5 bike models which you think you will most probably buy.
+For example, out of the 10 bikes that you have listed, you may not want to buy bikes of some company, strike them out.
+You may not like the looks of some bikes, again scratch them out of the list.
+Bring the list down to some 3 – 5 bike models which you like.

-- Go and test drive the bikes: Find the nearest bike showroom and test drive the bikes.
-A bike is something of value and emotional attachment so it important that you feel the bikes before buying it.
-Tell the dealer that you are serious about buying the bike within 1 week and you will not have any problem in getting a test drive.
-Out of the 3 – 5 bikes which you did a test drive, choose 2 most probable bikes which you are most likely to buy.
+- Go and test ride the bikes: Find the nearest bike showrooms and test ride these bikes.
+A bike is something of value and emotional attachment so it important that you feel it before buying.
+Understand that a positive highlighted by someone can be a con for you – because everybody’s body structure, fit, feel and expectation is different.
+Out of the 3 – 5 bikes which you tested, trim that list to 2 most probable bikes that you are most likely to buy.

-- Don’t consider about mileage: I see that many of us give too much importance to mileage.
-Say for example, you are buying a bike worth Rs.50,000 and it gives a mileage of 40 kmpl, and assume you are traveling 1000 kms per month.
-Thats 25 litres per month that you have to fill your bike.
-Considering the present rate of Rs.43 / litre… it will cost your Rs.1075 per month in petrol expenses right?
-Now if there is a choice for another bike in the same price range which gives 50 kmpl, then it will cost Rs.860 per month.
-So the difference is just Rs.215 per month.
-Now look at this fact… a bike worth Rs.50,000 after 2 years may sell only for Rs.25000 (It would have travelled 24000 Kms).
-In 2 years the total value of the bike lost in depreciation is Rs.2083 every month!
-Now image the difference between the cost of petrol and cost of depreciation in value of the bike.
-If you are having a bike for entire life (50+) years, you can give high importance to mileage… but usually we will sell the bikes after 5 – 10 years.
-And within 2 years half its value is lost.
+- Fuel Efficiency is Important but it should not be your only criteria – I see that many of us give too much importance to mileage.
+Say for example, you are buying a bike worth Rs.50,000 and it gives a mileage of 40 kmpl, and assume you are travelling 1000 kms per month.
+That’s 25 litres per month that you will have to fill.
+Considering the present rate of nearly Rs.
+80 per litre… it will cost your Rs.
+2000 per month in petrol expenses.
+Now if there is a choice for another bike in the same price range which gives 50 kmpl, then it will cost Rs.
+1600 per month in petrol.
+So the difference is just Rs.
+400 per month which generally gets compensated by the ‘feel’ or ‘power’ the lesser fuel efficient motorcycle provides.

-- Buy what you like: Don’t buy a bike just because it is a few thousands cheaper or gives a few kms of extra mileage.
-Get the one which feels good to you.
-The better you feel, you will get more self confidence and you will perform better in your life.
-Bike is just like clothing, people recognise you with what you wear AND what you drive.
+- Finally Buy what you like: Don’t buy a bike just because it is a few thousands cheaper or gives a few kms of extra mileage.
+Get the one which makes you feel good and fits in most of your requirements!
+The better you feel while riding your motorcycle, the more convinced you will be about your investment.